openservicebrokerapi/servicebroker/spec.md

 it is RECOMMENDED that all communications between a Platform and a Service Broker are secured via TLS and authenticated.

-Unless there is some out of band communication and agreement between a Platform and a Service Broker, the Platform MUST authenticate with the Service Broker using HTTP basic authentication (the `Authorization:` header) or a bearer token (the `Authorization: Bearer` header) on every request.
-If using bearer tokens, TLS MUST be used used.
-This specification does not specify how Platform and Service Brokers agree on other methods of authentication nor does it specify how the bearer token is issued or the how token lifecycle including token timeout and token renewal is handled.
+Unless there is some out of band communication and agreement between a Platform and a Service Broker, the Platform MUST authenticate with the Service Broker using HTTP basic authentication (the `Authorization:` header) on every request.
+This specification does not specify how Platform and Service Brokers agree on other methods of authentication.

+An alternative to carrying basic authentication on every request is to utilize a bearer token via the `Authorization: Bearer` header.
+When a bearer token is used additional processes are often required to deal with token expiration and renewal.
+These are details not covered by this specification and must be worked out by the Platform.
+If bearer tokens are used communication with the Broker MUST be secured over TLS.

 If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism and MUST return a `401